“Always get the job done!” Sometimes that is easier said than done! Songwriting is not just a job like any other.

 What does “made it” mean though?
 Would we call a restaurant owner a failure if they weren´t awared with a Michelin star?
 No, if their restaurant served delicious food and the place was busy every night, we would well respect their business for what it is.

 So why am I sharing this?
 Basically because I´ve been in such a situation myself before.
-This never applies to all the people close to you, but only to some.
+This never applies to all the people close to you, but it might apply to some.

 And yes it is hard.
 I want you to feel less alone and I want you to be aware that just because you love certain people you shouldn’t trust their advice in areas they have no idea about.

 You know how they say, only take advice from the people that are exactly where you want to be.
 People that have done it.
 Those will know what it takes.
 Not the people that have nothing to do with your journey.
 If they cheer you on, that is nice!
 But likewise, do not actually start to care too much about their praise, as it might not mean a whole lot for your journey.
-Loved ones often see things in black and white.
+Loved ones often fall trap to black and white thinking.
 They want the best for you, so they might worry too much or cheer you on with all they have.
 There is rarely a middle ground.
 And even if some people are very honest and rational about how to judge your art, it´s just some opinions among many.
 Every musician can find their tribe.
 There is a market out there for what you do!
-The key is not to get too emotional over “everybody´s” opinion.
-At some point, as much as your songs represent a part of you, you have to switch to a “business” mindset and accept that in order to live off your music, you have to accept that cannot please everyone.
-And you migt never win that Grammy!
+The key is not to take “everybody´s” opinion to heart.
+At some point, as much as your songs represent a part of you, you have to switch to a “business” mindset and accept that in order to live off your music, you have to accept that you cannot please everyone.
+And you might never win that Grammy!
 But that is fine!
-You can please loads of people and that is ultimately your mission!
-So, do not let a lack of support or a an excess of it define who you are as a songwriter!
+You can serve your music to lots of people and that is ultimately your mission!
+So, do not let a lack of support or an excess of it define who you are as a songwriter!
 You know who you are inside!
 Stick with that!

 For more songwriting tips follow us on Instagramand sign up to our monthly newsletter below ;):